BestEnemies/AIiLight/Flashing-the-Firmware.md

 ![AiLight](https://www.sachatelgenhof.nl/user/pages/02.blog/ailight/terminal_030.png)

 The same information can be seen in the Web UI (About screen).
-By default, the Web interface can be accessed via 'http://AiLight-######.local' where '#####' is the unique ID of your Ai-Thinker RGBW Light.
+By default, the Web UI can be accessed via 'http://AiLight-######.local' where '#####' is the unique identifier of your Ai-Thinker RGBW Light.
 If you have changed your hostname, then, of course, the URL is different also.

 From this point, you can upload newer versions of the firmware via **OTA**.
-To do that, update the `upload_port` variable in your platformio.ini file with the 'hostname' value from the Serial Monitor / HTML UI.
+To do that, update the `upload_port` variable in your platformio.ini file with the 'hostname' value from the Serial Monitor / Web UI.
 Now you can start using **OTA** to upload any updates of the firmware over the air.